Ajoy Kumar: Political career

 He was elected as the member of 15th Lok Sabha, from the Jamshedpur Lok Sabha constituency in a mid-term election.
 He belongs to Jharkhand Vikas Morcha (Prajatantrik) (JVM) party, during the 2011 Jamshedpur by-elections held on 1 July 2011, the result for the same was announced on 4 July.
 He defeated his nearest rival, Dineshanand Goswami of BJP, by a margin of over 1.55 lakh votes.

 JVM is led by the former chief minister of Jharkhand, Babulal Marandi.
 A former IPS officer of 1986 batch, Kumar served as the superintendent of Police in Jamshedpur (1994–96), after which he left the police service and joined Tata Motors as a senior executive.

 In 2014, he lost the election for the 16th Lok Sabha from Jamshedpur by a margin of almost 100,000 votes to BJP candidate, Bidyut Baran Mahato.

 He joined Indian National Congress on 23 August 2014.
-After much speculation on nomination for Member of Parliament (MP) of Rajya Sabha (Upper House), he was appointed as the National Spokesperson for the Congress party on 26 September 2014.
+After much speculation on nomination for Member of Parliament (MP) of Rajya Sabha (Upper House), he was appointed the National Spokesperson for the Congress party on 26 September 2014.

-He was appointed as president of Congress party in Jharkhand (JPCC) on 16 November 2017.
+He was appointed president of Congress party in Jharkhand (JPCC) on 16 November 2017.

 He joined Aam Aadmi Party on 19 September 2019 in Delhi party headquarters in presence of Senior Leaders of Party Manish Sisodia, Saurabh Bharadwaj and Durgesh Pathak.
 On 27 September 2020 Ajoy Kumar quits Aam Aadmi Party and rejoined Congress.

-He was appointed as the AICC incharge for 3 North Eastern states (Tripura, Nagaland, Sikkim) in August 2021.
-He was subsequently appointed as the member of Congress Working Committee (CWC).
+He was appointed the AICC incharge for 3 North Eastern states (Tripura, Nagaland, Sikkim) in August 2021.
+He was subsequently appointed the member of Congress Working Committee (CWC).

-In 2022, he was the first and only leader from Jharkhand to be appointed as the member of newly formed AICC Steering committee by the newly elected Congress President Mallikarjun Kharge.
+In 2022, he was the first and only leader from Jharkhand to be appointed the member of newly formed AICC Steering committee by the newly elected Congress President Mallikarjun Kharge.

 Early life and administrative career

-Dr Ajoy Kumar was born as Ajay Kumar Bhandary in Mangalore to Vathsala and K.S.
-Bhandary.His mother tongue is Tulu language.
+Dr. Ajoy Kumar was born as Ajay Kumar Bhandary in Mangalore to Vathsala and K.S.
+Bhandary.
+His mother tongue is Tulu language.